 If you have ever had an accidental connection you will already know that there is SO much more and it is possible to experience this profound connection intentionally.
 This is the doorway to the reconnection with your own spirit and its relationship with the worlds around it.
 Nature (remember the capital N) is out there waiting for you to accept its invitation and re-connect.

-It is no good complaining that your vacuum cleaner isn’t working if you haven’t plugged it in.
+It is no good expecting that your vacuum cleaner will work if you haven’t plugged it in.
+Likewise it is no good expecting to have light-bulb moments if you aren’t at least putting yourself in a place of possibility.
 So, go on, put the plug in the socket and see what happens.